PySimpleGUI/PySimpleGUI/readme.md

     if not SG.EasyProgressMeter('My Meter', i+1, 10000, 'Optional message'):
 	    break

+***Be sure and add one to your loop counter*** so that your counter goes from 1 to the max value.
+If you do not add one, your counter will never hit the max value.
+Instead it will go from 0 to max-1.

+---
 # Custom Form API Calls

 This is the FUN part of the programming of this GUI.
 In order to really get the most out of the API, you should be using an IDE that supports auto complete or will show you the definition of the function.
 This will make customizing go  smoother.